-The Real Scoop on Pet Air Travel in 2015
+The Real Scoop on Pet Air Travel

 People fly with their dogs for three major reasons.
 First, many dog lovers want to bring their dog with them on a vacation, and they either don't drive or it is too far to drive.
 Second, dog owners may show their dogs in nationwide dog shows or events.
 Third, people relocating and moving want to bring their dog with them.
 People that consider flying with their pets may not have the time or energy for a long car drive.
 Flying with dogs, especially smaller ones, is easier than it was ten years ago, but major hurdles remain.